White House seeks advice of ‘torture memos’ author on powers | WTOP

 WASHINGTON (AP) — President Donald Trump is relying on an outlier interpretation of a recent Supreme Court decision to assert broad new powers as he prepares to sign a series of executive orders in the coming weeks.

-Yoo told The Associated Press on Thursday that he has had multiple conversations with senior administration officials in which he has made the case that a June Supreme Court ruling that rejected Trump’s effort to end the Deferred Action for Childhood Arrivals program , or DACA, opened the door to enormous new presidential power.
+Yoo told The Associated Press on Thursday he’s had multiple conversations with senior administration officials in which he’s made the case that a June Supreme Court ruling that rejected Trump’s effort to end the Deferred Action for Childhood Arrivals program, or DACA, opened the door to enormous new presidential power.

 “I said, ‘Why not just take the DACA opinion itself and do a search-replace.
 And every time it says ’DACA’ … replace it with ‘skills-based immigration system,’” Yoo said he told the White House.
 “This gives President Trump an alternative to create such a program, at least for a few years.”